h-livv/janus/README.md

   * Vertex distribution
   * Energy spectra

-Detailed validation study with outputs is available in [docs/validation_study.md](docs/validation_study.md).<br>
+Detailed validation study with outputs is available in [docs/validation_study.md](docs/validation_study.md).<br><br>
-This verifies that the Janus physics engine satisfies conservation laws, statistical benchmarks, and phenomenological validation criteria, providing confidence in the generated data for downstream applications.
+This study verifies that the Janus physics engine satisfies conservation laws, statistical benchmarks, and phenomenological validation criteria, providing confidence in the generated data for downstream applications.

 ---